Death and funeral of Bhumibol Adulyadej: Illness and death

-Funeral period
+Funeral proceedings

 Bhumibol's remains were carried by an autocade to the Grand Palace on the day after his death.
 His body left Gate 8 of the hospital around 16:30.
 As the cortege passed Arun Ammarin Road, Phra Pin Klao Bridge, and Ratchadamnoen Road, crowds of Thais, most clad in black and many openly sobbing, paid homage.
 Led by Somdej Phra Vanarata (Chun Brahmagutto), the abbot of Wat Bowonniwet Vihara, the autocade entered the palace via Thewaphirom Gate.
 Upon arrival at the palace, the body was given the bathing rite, presided over by the late king's son, King Vajiralongkorn.
 The event was broadcast live by the Television Pool of Thailand.

 The general public were allowed to take part in a symbolic bathing rite in front of the king's portrait at Sahathai Samakhom Pavilion within the Grand Palace later that day.

 Lying in state

 The king's body lay in state at the Dusit Maha Prasat Throne Hall of the Grand Palace for a period of one year, with daily rites for a period of 100 days.
 As in the funerals of the king's mother and sister, the king's body was not physically placed in the royal funerary urn (kot) as was customary; instead, the coffin which housed the body was placed behind the pedestal displaying the royal urn.
 Special rites attended by King Vajiralongkorn were held to mark the 7th, 15th, 50th and 100th days since the king's death.
 After the fifteenth day, the public were allowed to pay their respects and attend the lying-in-state in the Grand Palace.
 By the end of the allowed public attendance on 30 September 2017 (later pushed forward to 5 October the same year), over 12 million people had paid their respects in person, a historic record crowd that, including foreign tourists and expats living in Thailand, broke all-time attendance records and left an estimated 890 million Thai baht in donations for the royal charity activities.

 Special nationwide services in all Buddhist temples together with a general 100th day memorial service were held to mark the 100 day mark since his death on 20 January 2017 with King Vajiralongkorn presiding over the national service.

 On 28 February 2017, a special Royal Kong Tek Chinese Buddhist ceremony was held, presided by King Vajiralongkorn at the Dusit Maha Prasat Throne Hall and was led by monks from the Thai Teochew Chinese Buddhist community in the Bangkok area.
 The service was in keeping with Chinese Buddhist rites and customs regarding the dead.
 The Kong Tek ceremony was a Buddhist religious ceremony unique to the Chinese wherein the deceased, together with his personal effects and clothing, was transferred ceremonially to the next life, with special prayers and chants sung by monks.
 The event was unprecedented since it was the first time such a ritual was held for any member of the Thai royal family in an official capacity.